hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 $ terraform destroy
 ```

-You'll be asked to confirm the resources to destroyed and should double check that the list doesn't contain the
+You'll be asked to confirm the resources to be destroyed, and should double-check that the list doesn't contain the
-resources we moved earlier.
+resources moved earlier.

 ### Managing Installer Resources

-To continue to manage the resource used by the Installer-based install, you can move the resources in the new `terraform.tfstate.installer` file
+To continue to manage the resources used by the Installer-based install using Terraform, you can move the resources
-to a large state file along with the terraform modules for them.
+in the new `terraform.tfstate.installer` file to a large state file, along with the Terraform modules for them.